ymich9963/mdnotes.nvim/README.md

 - Toggle hyperlinks with `:Mdn toggle_hyperlink` which pastes your copied hyperlink over the selected text or removes it.
 - Toggle the appropriate formatting with `:Mdn bold/italic/inline_code/strikethrough_toggle`.
 - Automatically continue your ordered/unordered/task lists (can be disabled).
 Works with `<CR>`, `o`, and `O`.
+- Toggle through checked, unchecked, and no checkbox in a list item with `:Mdn task_list_toggle`.

 ### 🖇️ Wikilinks
 - Rename link references and the file itself using `:Mdn rename_link_references`.